 We say that a surface $S$ properly embedded in $M$ is \emph{carried} by a transverse taut triangulation $(\mathcal{T}, \alpha)$ if it can be realised as $S^w$ for some nonnegative $w \in \zz^{2n}$.
 This is equivalent to the definition given in \cite[Subsection 2.14]{SchleimSegLinks}.

 If there exists a strictly positive integral solution $w$ we say that $(\mathcal{T}, \alpha)$ is \emph{layered}.
-In this case $S^w$ is a fibre of a fibration of $M$ over the circle \cite[Theorem~5.15]{LMT}.
+In this case $S^w$ is (a multiple of) a fibre of a fibration of $M$ over the circle \cite[Theorem~5.15]{LMT}.
 If there exists a nonnegative, nonzero integral solution, but no strictly positive integral solution, then we say that $(\mathcal{T}, \alpha)$ is \emph{measurable}.